 Reading a wide range of different texts will help you with aspects of English such as collocation (which words go together), phrasal verbs and how we use linkers.
-You'll also become more aware of the kind of language writers use, including paraphrase.
+You'll also become more aware of the language used in written English and how writers use paraphrase.
 All of these are important for the Reading and Use of English paper, as well as the Writing paper.

-Another tip is to use a monolingual dictionary while you're preparing for the exam.
-These dictionaries have detailed information about how words and phrases are used, as well as the meaning.
-This is particularly helpful when preparing for the Reading and Use of English paper.
+It's also very helpful to use a monolingual dictionary while you're preparing for the exam.
+These dictionaries contain detailed information about how words and phrases are used, not just the meaning.
+This kind of information is helpful generally, and particularly when preparing for the Reading and Use of English paper.